-

 Program Goals

-- Participant selection and pre-departure orientation in India, Pakistan, Sri Lanka or Nepal;
+- Selection and pre-departure orientation for fellows from India, Pakistan, Sri Lanka, and Nepal.